ksaitor/ksaitor.github.io/_posts/2020-05-11-i-just-sold-emailtopdf-here-is-what-i-learned.md

 ## Finding a buyer

-When I started building email to PDF, I [posted about it on twitter](https://twitter.com/ksaitor/status/1130747316053299200).
+When I started building [Email To PDF](https://emailtopdf.it), I [posted about it on twitter](https://twitter.com/ksaitor/status/1130747316053299200).
 Naturally, when it was time to sell, I thought it'd be apt to [post it on twitter](https://twitter.com/ksaitor/status/1247868963326799874) as well (circle of life!!)
 The buyer was a friend of a friend who followed me on Twitter.

 ![emailtopdf.it](/images/emailtopdf.png)